sam2k13/CSCI_4203_Project/README.md

+My notes from lecture are in the file lecture.txt

 This is an incomplete behavioral implementation of the Tomasulo algorithm in verilog.
 Your task is to add a reorder buffer to it in order to support speculation.